Where were you on November 22nd of 1963 at 12:30pm? The day President Kennedy was assassinated in Dallas.

 The fall of the Twin Towers.
 The impact into the Pentagon.
 And, the intensity of Flight 93 in Pennsylvania.
 Each are etched into our memories as we recall the 1,000's of police, fire and EMS running towards the tragedy with bravery and heroic deeds.

-Let this day serve as a reminder of the strength of the American spirit to rally in times of despair and the enduring ability to rise again with zeal for restoring our safety and way of life.
+Let this day serve as a reminder of the strength of the American spirit to rally in times of despair.
+And, the enduring ability to rise again with zeal to restore our country's safety and way of life.

 September 11th is Patriot's Day in America.
 Let us always remember how this day impacted our lives.
 Let this day serve as a stark reminder of the threats that exist to our Republic.
 May we always remain vigilant in defense of our liberty.
 And, always remember where you were on 9/11.